 Drone photogrammetry is growing in popularity as more industries discover the value that 3D orthomosaic maps create for their internal teams and their customers.
-Despite this emerging visibility, many people are still unsure about what goes into an orthomosaic map and how one is generated.
+Despite this emerging visibility, many people are still unsure about what goes into an orthomosaic map and how to generate one.

 Orthomosaic maps offer a photorealistic representation of an area that can produce surveyor-grade measurements of topography, infrastructure, and buildings.

-Each orthomosaic map is made up of dozens of orthoimages (alternately called orthophotos).
+Each orthomosaic map is made up of dozens of orthoimages (also called orthophotos).
 An orthoimage is an extraordinarily detailed aerial photograph that is pinned to a geographic position to create continuity and uniformity when sequenced by mapping software.
-A data set made up of numerous orthoimages is collected with detailed documentation on their geographic position and any external factors that could impact the collected data.
+A dataset made up of numerous orthoimages is collected with detailed documentation on their geographic position and any external factors that could impact the collected data.

-To produce a uniform scale, orthoimages are normalized for factors including altitude, lens distortion, camera tilt, and environmental conditions like humidity.
-Once they’re corrected, the images can be stitched together with advanced mapping software to produce both a 2D or 3D orthomosaic map.
+To produce a uniform scale, orthoimages are normalized for factors including altitude, lens distortion, camera tilt, and environmental conditions such as humidity.
+Once they’re corrected, the images can be stitched together with advanced mapping software to produce a 2D or 3D orthomosaic map.

-They are detailed enough to measure distance, height, and depth on land masses and manmade structures, which allows users to instantly source accurate on-the-ground conditions and information from anywhere in the world.
+They are detailed enough to measure distance, height, and depth on land masses and human-made structures, which allows users to instantly source accurate on-the-ground conditions and information from anywhere in the world.

 Traditionally, aerial photography was performed by manned aircraft or distant satellites, each of which has shortcomings.
 For example, airplanes and helicopters are highly susceptible to environmental conditions and human error, while satellite technology is prohibitively expensive for most firms.